How To Clean Car Seat Belts: The Start-To-Finish Guide

 Step 3: Gently Scrub The Belt

 One of the most powerful cleaning tools of car owners is the stiff-bristle brush.
 The brush can be use to bring the seat belt back to its tip top condition.
 Car owners should scrub from bottom to the top to avoid wearing out the threads of the belts.
+Remember to use the soft brush and not move the brush in circle movement.

 After that, using the microfiber towel to remove moisture is also recommended.